-Today, I’m sharing a surprising email that I received from Universal Standard, a clothing company that has been becoming more and more known in recent time.
+Today, I’m sharing a surprising email that I received from Universal Standard, a clothing company that has achieved more notoriety in recent time.
 They offer clothing in sizes 10-28, and the items are meant to be high-quality basics, in the best possible way.

 From their website:

 Polina Veksler and Alexandra Waldman started Universal Standard because size had become the dividing line determining who had the privilege and freedom to dress with quality and style.

 That had to change, so they changed it.

 Starting with the premise that clothes should look and feel good, they created a line of modern essentials, with a chic, downtown but classic aesthetic â€“ giving women a new standard in style and experience.

 The email they sent was dedicated to an explanation of their pricing and how it compares to pricing for similarly created items.
 Check it out below.